PaulModaley/Reputation-Experience-Management/README.md

   - On larger screens, the navigation displays on the right hand side as 4 distinct labels - *Get found, Get Chosen, Get Betters, Request a Demo*.
 A hover effect and a changing cursor adds interactivity.
   - On smaller screens, the navigation menu collapses into a hamburger style menu.
 When clicked, it produces a drop down menu showing the labels which navigate to each section.
 A hover effect and a changing cursor is employed to add visual appeal and to enhance the user experience.
   - The navigation bar directs users to the beginning of the distinct sections.
+  - The navigation bar is 'sticky' meaning that it it stays visible at the top of the screen even as the user scrolls.
+This is to enable easy navigation of the page.
   - Users may return to the top of the page via a link reading 'back to top'.
 This features makes it easy for the user to navigate the page by eliminating the need for scrolling.
   - The navigation works as expected on both mobile and web.
 - Page sections